SahilVijaySingh28/PeerChat/docs/improvement-summary.md

 - Include health check endpoints
 - Set up alerting for critical issues

-These improvements provide a solid foundation for the continued development and maintenance of FlashChat, ensuring it remains a high-quality, scalable, and maintainable application.
+These improvements provide a solid foundation for the continued development and maintenance of PeerChat, ensuring it remains a high-quality, scalable, and maintainable application.